 Sea Kayaking North Island

 We have a current AdventureMark Audit with annual surveillance and a complete renewal every three years.
 This is a national outdoor independent audit programme ensuring organisations are operating above the industry safety standard.
-We develop place, people and activity management plans for all our activities and sites we work in.
+We develop site and activity management plans for all our offerings.
 Our comprehensive health and safety policy covers all aspects of our internal and external operations.

 Our approach to identifying and managing risks and hazards “so far as is reasonably practicable” and foreseeable is in Planning-Doing-Checking-Acting.
-As a safety audit certified operator, we meet rigorous standards in safe travel, qualified adventure activities and provide acknowledged event safety.
+As a safety audit certified operator, we meet rigorous standards in safe travel, qualified adventure activities and provide acknowledged event and water safety

 In 2002 the Ministry of Education published a document clarifying schools’ responsibilities regarding EOTC and the expectation of schools to meet the emerging requirements.
 We recognise those guidelines reflected in our out-of-school needs checklist and when partnering with schools we have a comprehensive mutual agreement contract.

 Fundamental Principles of Health and Safety at Work make up the over-arching tier of our managerial systems.

 Expert staff are integral to health and safety by being AdventureSmart.
 We select only the best for the job.
 We look for people who have the right combination of skills, knowledge and experiences.